Glatzli/model_comparison_codes/README.md

 - sensitivity of HATPRO pot temp calc: raso p & model p: 0.5 K diff! => No diff!
   	Radiosonde-data: interpolated to staggered vals

-  	Radiosonde has all ~9-15m a measurement => finest resolution of all data!
-  	=> interpolate hatpro & radiosonde to vertical model levels and then use radiosonde pressure for HATPRO pot temp calc. ?
-But what model should I use?! => WRF!
-  	-> implement in code...

-- timeseries of depth of CAP? how to define? inversion? pot temp increase w height? need to define a threshold -> paper: defined a threshhold for a stable layer => works only for a CBL!
+- timeseries of depth of CAP? how to define? inversion? pot temp increase w height? need to define a threshold -> paper: defined a threshhold for a stable layer => works only for a CBL! plot then height below threshold over full domain -> just use level below threshold consistent for all models => be careful in the interpretation (f.e.
+10 m difference - but model level distance is for 1 model 10m and for the other 20m => probably no difference!)
-  	I have no clue how I should define smth for the vertical profiles, cause AROME, UM & WRF are pretty smoothly increasing in pot temp. with height, there's no significant change in height...
+  		(probably ppl look most on temp inversion because it's what we measure the longest...) no clue how I should define smth for the vertical profiles, cause AROME, UM & WRF are pretty smoothly increasing in pot temp. with height, there's no significant change in height...

-  	plot then height below threshold over full domain -> just use level below threshold consistent for all models => be careful in the interpretation (f.e.
-10 m difference - but model level distance is for 1 model 10m and for the other 20m => probably no difference!) probably ppl look most on temp inversion because it's what we measure the longest...

 - 2nd research goal:
   	plot sensible heat flux over full domain for AROME & WRF:
-	maybe plot it as small multiples like VHD?
+	small multiples:

 general points:
 - added geopot height as possible z coordinate in read in's
-- staggering: Included fct that unstaggers geometric & geopot height vars in read ins if needed (ICON & WRF)
+- staggering: see plot in overleaf, Included fct that unstaggers geometric & geopot height vars in read ins if needed (ICON & WRF)
-- finally VHD calc is right!
+- VHD calc is right!
+- look on interpretation of vertical plots!
+-

 - How did Manuela interpolate the UM data?
 Manuela already compared qualitatively, can also look at the code...
 - writing: Methodology immediately, important to not forget how I've done what! create file with plots and notes!
 Note what I did and already found!